alexpineda/titan-reactor/CREATING_PLUGINS.md

 Your plugin directory will be scanned for `package.json`, `index.jsx` and `native.js` files.
 All are optional, but without `package.json` the others will not be loaded.

-`index.jsx` allows you to access game state and create React components to be displayed for your plugin, **most plugin developers will want to use this**.
+`index.jsx` allows you to easily access game state along with your React components.
 Your code and component will live in a shared iframe environment with other plugins in a separate process.
+This will mostly be used for displaying things to the user, either loading screens or HUD type elements.

 `native.js` provides plugin developers higher privileges at the cost of user security, but allows you to access full Titan Reactor game state on the main Chromium process.
+This will mostly be used for modifying game state, such as player colors.

 We use the `config` value in `package.json` specifically for users to modify in order to customize settings for your plugin.
 The values follow the [Leva convention](https://github.com/pmndrs/leva/blob/main/docs/inputs.md), you can see also their [storybook examples](https://leva.pmnd.rs/?path=/story/inputs-string--simple).
 We use Leva internally to allow users to customize their userSettings.
 At a minimum each value must be a wrapper around a `value` property:
 ```json